minio/docs/source/reference/minio-mc/mc-retention-set.rst

 Set Default Bucket Retention Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc retention set` with the
+Use :mc:`mc retention set` with the
 :mc-cmd:`~mc retention set --recursive` and
 :mc-cmd:`~mc retention set --default` to set the default bucket
 retention settings.